 - Teck, a mining company, created a cross-functional working group to develop its sustainability vision, strategy, and action plan.
 This resulted in an active, company-wide engagement in sustainability.

 “[Göran Carstedt, former president of Volvo and IKEA] asked us what kind of company we want to be.
 After that presentation, I had such good feedback – people wanted to be part of creating a sustainable future.”

 Baseline/Gap Analysis or New Program Implementation

 Use the Portfolio Assessment Tool to conduct a baseline assessment and gap analysis for the organization as a whole.
 Or, use the framework to plan what practices you will use to support the implementation of a particular program.

 When conducting a baseline/gap analysis, place a check mark next to the practices that you already employ.
 If you are planning a new program, place a check mark beside those that you plan to employ.

 Take a look at the distribution.
 Do you make use of a sub-set of practices from each quadrant?
 Are you making use of the supported practices?
 Do you expend too much energy in one quadrant at the expense of others?

 Circle additional practices that you might want to consider, emphasizing those that have been demonstrated to be effective.
 See the full systematic review for more details making use of the framework.

 Who Should Read The Report

-Executives, senior HR managers, and senior sustainability professionals with a vested interest in having sustainability be a moving part of their organization's success.
+Executives, senior HR managers, senior sustainability professionals, and change agents with a vested interest in making sustainability core to their organization's success.